thomasdebeus/colourful-facts/README.md

 Code is written in R and Rmarkdown.
 End results are always finalised in Sketch.
 Sometimes the visuals are entirely created in Sketch and therefore do not appear in this repository.

-## How to's
+## Guides

-I also keep a folder with ['how to reports'](https://github.com/thomasdebeus/colourful-facts/tree/master/how-to's).
-These reports can for example contain explantions of how to build perticular graphs.
+I also keep a folder with ['guides'](https://github.com/thomasdebeus/colourful-facts/tree/master/guides).
+These guides can for example contain explantions of how to build perticular chart types.